Buttermilk Fried Chicken

 Instructions

 • Cut up chicken in pieces (You can skin them too if you prefer).
-If chicken is large, you may need to cut into more pieces (we halved our chicken breasts so they would cook quicker).
+If chicken is large, you may need to cut it into more pieces (we halved our chicken breasts so they would cook quicker).
 Set chicken pieces aside.

-• Put flour, paprika, garlic salt and pepper in bag and shake around.
+• Put flour, paprika, garlic salt, and pepper in bag and shake around.

 Video

-Like this recipe?
+Making this recipe?
+Tag us!

 About Kristyn